syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/cell-customization.md

 This support is used to display additional information such as text or image about a cell in calendar in form of tooltip.The `ToolTipOpeningEventArgs` provides the following data for the `ToolTipOpening` event of the calendar.
 All the [customization with tooltip](/windowsforms/SfToolTip/Appearance) will be reflected in tooltip of cell in SfCalendar.

-* ToolTipinfo: This option helps to set more information such as text or image about cell in calendar.
+* ToolTipInfo: This option helps to set more information such as text or image about cell in calendar.

 * Value: Identifies the date value of the cell to handle tooltip in the calendar.